DIY Hicat® Adaptation

 At this point you can also decide whether you want to cut out an aperture in the MDF disc assembly to make it a climb-through join – you can also paint the disc or even cover each side in fabric as long as you make an additional allowance to the internal Twist Pile cut away from each section.

-Apply a PVA or wood glue between discs & the fix securely with screws then check the fit into the sections - as noted above the fit should be as tight as possible & you can plane down the edges so that they are slightly tapered to help locate the the collars into place.
+Apply a PVA or wood glue between discs & the fix securely with screws then check the fit into the sections - as noted above the fit should be as tight as possible & you can file down the edges so that they are slightly tapered to help locate the the collars into place.

-When you’re happy with the fit of MDF disc assembly in both sections & with your cats safely located in another room assemble stand up the bottom section & fit the collar half way into the core - apply a generous bead of PVA or wood glue around the inside edge of the core & then work back the coir on the outside edge to get a staple fixing through into the collar.
+When you’re happy with the fit of MDF disc assembly in both sections & with your cats safely located in another room assemble stand up the bottom section & fit the collar half way into the core - apply a generous bead of PVA or wood glue around the inside edge of the core & then work back the coir on the outside edge to get a staple fixing or tack with pins through into the collar.

 You’ll need the unit to set for at least 24 hours in a standing position so make sure that your cats are not allowed to play on it & that it’s safely secured - while waiting you can make up some fibres to use to cover the join.